ctron/dentrassi.de/content/2015/12/29/2015-12-29-christmas-presents-sellrecycle-for-charity.md

 tc-thumb-fld:
     - 'a:2:{s:9:"_thumb_id";b:0;s:11:"_thumb_type";s:10:"attachment";}'
 taxonomies:
-  categories:
-    - Ideas
   tags:
     - Christmas
 ---

-Before and on Christmas most people think about people in need, and hopefully donate something.
+Before and on Christmas, most people think about people in need, and hopefully donate something.
 Not necessarily money, but presents as well.

-But after Christmas there are lots of unwanted presents and things you don’t need, don’t like or will ever use.
-In most cases these items end up in the trash, at some shelf or, at best, being returned to the store.
+But after Christmas, there are lots of unwanted presents and things you don’t need, don’t like or will ever use.
+In most cases, these items end up in the trash, at some shelf or, at best, being returned to the store.

 <!-- more -->